IMF urges France to undertake competitiveness reforms

 "This loss predates the current crisis, but there is a risk it will get worse if France does not adapt at the same pace as its trading partners in Europe, notably Italy and Spain," the IMF said.

-Echoing Gallois, the Washington-based organisation said France should seek to ease its rigid labour regulations, which make it hard for companies to hire and fire workers as business cycles fluctuate, and lighten payroll taxes which are a disincentive to investment.
+Echoing Gallois, the Washington-based organization said France should seek to ease its rigid labor regulations, which make it hard for companies to hire and fire workers as business cycles fluctuate, and lighten payroll taxes which are a disincentive to investment.

 The IMF repeated a recent plea for France and its European partners to show more flexibility on the pace of deficit cuts and review the timing of deficit targets if economic activity remains weak.